Isabella Gilmore: Life

 Isabella Gilmore was born in London in 1842.
 Her mother was Emma Morris née Shelton, daughter of Joseph Shelton, a teacher of music in Worcester.
 Her father was William Morris, a partner in the firm of Sanderson & Co., bill brokers in the City of London; he died when she was 5 years old.
-She did have five brothers to whom she was close; one of the older ones was William Morris.
-In adulthood, she had a happy marriage to a naval officer, Arthur Gilmore.
-Her middle class life took a turn when she was widowed at the age of 40.
+She did have five brothers to whom she was close; one of the older ones was textile artist and socialist activist William Morris.
+In September 1860 she married naval officer, Arthur Gilmore, her brother William gave her away, at St Mary's Church, Leyton.
+She was widowed in November 1882 at the age of 40.
 Childless, she began training as a nurse at Guy's Hospital in London.
 Two years later in 1884, she took on as her own eight orphaned nieces and nephews from her late brother Rendall.

 Female diaconate

 In 1886, she was recruited by Anthony Thorold, the Bishop of Rochester, to revive the female diaconate in his diocese.
 Her initial reluctance, based on her lack of theological training and her lack of knowledge of the Deaconess Order, was worn down by the bishop.
 At the end of October 1886, she felt she received a calling during Morning Prayer.
 She later wrote, "it was just as if God’s voice had called me, and the intense rest and joy were beyond words."
 Gilmore and the Bishop of Rochester proceeded to plan for an Order of Deaconesses for the Church of England where the women were to be “a curiously effective combination of nurse, social worker and amateur policeman”.
 In 1887, she was ordained a deaconess and a training house for other women was put in place, later to be named Gilmore House in her honor.
 Isabella served actively in the poorest parishes in South London until her retirement in 1906.